awsdocs/aws-control-tower-guide/doc_source/unmanage-account.md

 1. From the dialog box that appears, choose **Terminate**\.
 **Important**
-The word *terminate* is specific to AWS Service Catalog\.
-When you terminate an Account Factory account in AWS Service Catalog, the account is not closed\.
+The word *terminate* is specific to Service Catalog\.
+When you terminate an account in Service Catalog Account Factory, the account is not closed\.
 This action removes the account from its OU and your landing zone\.

 1. When the account has been unmanaged, its status changes to **Not Enrolled**\.

 1. If you no longer need the account, close it\.
-For more information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing User Guide*
+For more information about closing AWS accounts, see [Closing an account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing User Guide*

 When you unmanage a customized account, AWS Control Tower removes the resources that the blueprint has deployed, as well as any other resources that AWS Control Tower created within the account\.
 After you unmanage the account, you can close the account through AWS Organizations\.